Yli-RajalaJuho/4A00EK44-3011-project-work-ContactsApp-Yli-Rajala-Juho/README.md

 Any changes to the text file separately through files can cause some major bugs and may potentially crash the whole application.

 The application is run with the command [cd src/ && javac *.java && java ContactsApp].

+link to youtube video of the project: https://youtu.be/DZ-jm7-FAXc